-The Term Structure of Expected Quadratic Loss and Gain
+The Term Structures of Expected Loss and Gain Uncertainty

 Date Written: August 23, 2019

-We document that the term structures of risk-neutral expected squared negative (quadratic loss) and positive (quadratic gain) returns on the S&P 500 are upward sloping on average.
+We document that the term structures of risk-neutral expected loss and gain uncertainty on the S&P500 returns are upward sloping on average.
 These shapes mainly reflect the higher premium required by investors to hedge downside risk, and the belief that potential gains will increase in the long-run.
 The term structures exhibit substantial time series variation with large negative slopes during crisis periods.
 Through the lens of Andersen et al. (2015)'s framework, we evaluate the ability of existing reduced-form option pricing models to replicate these term structures.
-We stress that three ingredients are particularly important: (1) the inclusion of jumps; (2) disentangling the price of negative jump risk from its positive analog in the stochastic discount factor specification; (3) specifying three latent factors.
+We stress that three ingredients are particularly important: (1) the inclusion of jumps; (2) disentangling the price of negative jump risk from its positive analog in the stochastic discount factor speci fication; (3) specifying three latent factors.

 Keywords: quadratic risk premium, loss uncertainty, gain uncertainty, term structure